camoai/handover/README.md

-# Centre for Antimicrobial Optimization Artificial Intelligence Repository and Group
+# Centre for Antimicrobial Optimization (CAMO)
+# Artificial Intelligence Group

 Welcome to the official GitHub organization for the **Centre for Antimicrobial Optimization Artificial Intelligence (CAO-AI)**.